 Date/Time: 11 Sep 2017 - 15 Sep 2017

-This practical course, to be held in The Sedgwick Museum, Cambridge, UK, covers the principles and practice of historical and archaeological glass cleaning, care, conservation and restoration.
+This practical course, to be held in The Department of Earth Sciences labs, Cambridge, UK, covers the principles and practice of historical and archaeological glass cleaning, care, conservation and restoration.

 Discussions centre on aspects of deterioration, restoration methods and proper conditions for storage and display.Practical sessions focus on cleaning, reconstruction, adhesion and gap filling and the use of different techniques and materials.